devcass/Form-Validator/README.md

 ## Getting started

+1. Clone the project with `git@github.com:devcass/Form-Validator.git`
+2. Enter in the project with `cd Form-Validator`
-Describe here the way to use/install your project
+3. Click on the file to open on your favorite browser

 ## License